stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

   But in Kingsport strange tales are abroad, and even the Terrible Old Man admits a thing untold by his grandfather.
-For now, when the wind sweeps boisterous out of the north past the high ancient house that is one with the firmament, there is broken at last that ominous brooding silence ever before the bane of Kingsport&rsquo;s maritime cotters.
-And old folk tell of pleasing voices heard singing there, and of laughter that swells with joys beyond earth&rsquo;s joys; and say that at evening the little low windows are brighter than formerly.
+For now, when the wind sweeps boisterous out of the north past the high ancient house that is one with the firmament, there is broken at last that ominous brooding silence ever before the bane of Kingsport's maritime cotters.
+And old folk tell of pleasing voices heard singing there, and of laughter that swells with joys beyond earth's joys; and say that at evening the little low windows are brighter than formerly.
 They say, too, that the fierce aurora comes oftener to that spot, shining blue in the north with visions of frozen worlds while the crag and the cottage hang black and fantastic against wild coruscations.
 And the mists of the dawn are thicker, and sailors are not quite so sure that all the muffled seaward ringing is that of the solemn buoys.

-  Worst of all, though, is the shrivelling of old fears in the hearts of Kingsport&rsquo;s young men, who grow prone to listen at night to the north wind&rsquo;s faint distant sounds.
+  Worst of all, though, is the shrivelling of old fears in the hearts of Kingsport's young men, who grow prone to listen at night to the north wind's faint distant sounds.
 They swear no harm or pain can inhabit that high peaked cottage, for in the new voices gladness beats, and with them the tinkle of laughter and music.
 What tales the sea-mists may bring to that haunted and northernmost pinnacle they do not know, but they long to extract some hint